 You went to the doctor with a specific set of symptoms.
 Your doctor then ordered tests to help come to the appropriate diagnosis.
 The radiologist reviewed the results of those tests and provided your doctor with an opinion, which then led to a course of treatment.

 In a perfect world, this would be the end of it and you would recover from whatever ails you.
 Unfortunately, radiologists make mistakes just like anyone else.
+In fact, the number of times that radiologists are wrong is uncomfortably high.
 The issue is that when a radiologist makes mistakes, it could cause harm to patients, including permanent or fatal injuries.

 - Phone calls